zoyafuso-NOAA/Optimal_Allocation_GoA_Manuscript/README.md

 N: numeric, number of grid cells in the spatial domain, 23339 cells.

+stratas: vector of numbers of strata from 5-60, length of 6.

+NStrata: numeric, number of strata scenarios.

 Running the script create a directory called model_6g which will contain all the optimization results using model 6g as the operating model.
 Within this directory, three directories are created: